24/7 Admissions | Call Now: (800) 939-6636

 • This field is for validation purposes and should be left unchanged.

-Women and men share many side effects when it comes to Adderall use.
-However, some Adderall side effects in women are essential to know, especially when considering using the medication.
-Stimulants like Adderall can have short or long-term consequences on the body and brain structure.
+Women and men share many side effects when it comes to Adderall use, but some of these symptoms can be exacerbated in women.
 Women who abuse stimulants are in danger of several repercussions and should seek proper treatment immediately.

 Since Adderall functions by increasing neurotransmitters in the brain, users can experience a variety of side effects.
 This aspect of the substance may lead some to mood disturbances and panic attacks.
 The Drug Enforcement Administration (DEA) considers the medication to be highly addictive and even classifies it as a Schedule II controlled substance.